iMED-Lab/UG-GAT/README.md

 # UG-GAT
-This repository holds the Pytorch implementation of 'Uncertainty-guided Graph Attention Network for Parapneumonic Effusion Diagnosis
+This repository holds the Pytorch implementation of **Uncertainty-guided Graph Attention Network for Parapneumonic Effusion Diagnosis**
-Jinkui' (UG-GAT).
+ (UG-GAT).

 ## Introduction
 We utilize all the CT images containing uncertainty information of a patient rather than a single 2D slice, and propose a graph-based framework for UPPE and CPPE classification.